 The MVRDV collection of scale models: a selection and description

-Het Nieuwe Instituut has acquired a collection of scale models made by the office of architecture MVRDV.
-This collection will be included in the State Archive of Dutch Architecture and Urban Planning.
-MVRDV's digital archive has already been transferred last year.
-At the beginning of next year the paper archive will follow.
+The State Archive of Dutch Architecture and Urban Planning has acquired a collection of scale models made by the office of architecture MVRDV.
 Het Nieuwe Instituut has begun research into the selection, description and retrieval of MVRDV's scale models.
 The collection starts from their founding year in 1993 and consists of more than 300 scale models made between 1993 up till 2003.

 What is the Netherlands